Michael W. Rich, MD, FACC, AGSF

 Q: Are there other things that also increase the risk of atrial fibrillation?

 A: Yes.
 People with high blood pressure that is not well-treated have an increased risk of atrial fibrillation.
-People who have one of the below also have a higher risk:
+People who have any of the below also have a higher risk:

 - an abnormal heart valve